QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 ============

-This lecture takes the structure of :doc:`numerical methods for linear algebra <numerical_linear_algebra>` and builds further towards working with large, sparse matrices.
+This lecture takes the structure of :doc:`numerical methods for linear algebra <numerical_linear_algebra>` and builds further toward working with large, sparse matrices.
 In the process, we will examine foundational numerical analysis such as ill-conditioned matrices.

 Setup